 - Usage Stats: monitor your actions, time, and savings with TubeBuddy’s software.

 VidIQ’s analytics tab features stats for views, subs, comments, traffic sources, engagement, and audience.
-Additionally, see your top search queries, embedded URLs, viewer countries, videos, trends, and the best time to post.
+Additionally, review your top search queries, embedded URLs, viewer countries, videos, trends, and the best time to post.

-TubeBuddy has six tools to help you manage comments.
+TubeBuddy has six tools to help you manage viewer comments.

 - Canned responses allow you to create prewritten messages to use frequently, for example, “Great comment!”
 I will look into this.”